AMReX-Combustion/PelePhysics/SprayInputs.rst

   spray.jet1.jet_cent = 0.
 0. 0.

+No two jets may have the same name.
 If an injector is constructed using only a name and geometry, the injection parameters are read from the input file.
 Here is a list of injection related inputs:

 .. table::
    :widths: 20 40 20